thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 });
 {% endhighlight %}

-If everything is working we should have chats being posted in realtime!
+Restart your server and if everything is working we should have chats being posted in realtime!
 WHAT! crazy.
 Test it out, open two browsers, one incognito and login as two different users.
 You should see it appear on both screens after a submit.

 Alright now that we have that working lets get those users displaying in realtime.
 Now this one is a bit more tricky.
 Since users can only get data published to them when they are subscribed it's not as simple to show the users that were logged in before you entered the room.
 Let's add an online field to our memberships table as a way to manage peoples status. create a new migration to add the field online as a boolean to memberships